Note: Please be patient with these early chapters; I was very young when I started!

 "I would never manipulate any of my fellow patients," Ienzo deadpanned.
 The Sharpie made a continual dull squeak as he traced it across the plastered drywall.

 "You did, just last week when you tricked poor Marlene into cooking all the soup in your place."
-The green-eyed woman ran a soft hand across a free lock of her curled brown hair.
+Aerith ran a gentle hand across a free lock of her curling hair.

 "Marlene volunteered.
 I would hardly call that manipulation."
 Ienzo's voice had a perpetually cold quality that took Aerith by surprise no matter how many times she heard him speak: the sharpness did not fit his thin frame.
 It bred an awkward fusion of detachment and fragility that cloaked Ienzo in the façade of someone teetering on an edge—of a teenager stuck in that frustrating state between boy and man.